 Kristie Chubb – Operations Manager for Bramley Care, North Dorset, South East Somerset & South Wiltshire

-Russell Blackman, R&M Commercials Limited – Basingstoke, Hampshire
+Russell Blackman, R&M Commercials Limited (now Adams Morey) – Basingstoke, Hampshire